 This spectral sequence has been well studied over algebraically closed fields \cite{DImASS, HKO-convergencemASS}, the real numbers \cite{BelIsa-stem}, and, following the computation of the dual Steenrod algebra $\euscr{A}^\vee_p$ in positive characteristic \cite{HKO17}, over finite fields \cite{WO-finite}.

-Another perspective which one can take to gain insight into $\pi_{**}^F\mathbb{S}$ is by organizing the elements of $\pi_{**}^F\mathbb{S}$ into periodic families.
+Another perspective which one can take to gain insight into $\pi_{*,*}^F(\mathbb{S})$ is by organizing its elements into periodic families.
 This is the heart of the chromatic approach to motivic homotopy theory.
-Instead of using the $\textbf{mASS}^F_p(\mathbb{S})$ to compute the motivic stable stems one stem degree at a time, one can use different E-based motivic Adams spectral sequences to localize attention to an infinite periodic family in $\pi^F_{**}\mathbb{S}$.
-One downside to this philosophy is that often these spectral sequences are less computable at the onset, and some amount of genuine work must be put into computing the $E_1$-page.
+Instead of using the $\textbf{mASS}^F_p(\mathbb{S})$ to compute the motivic stable stems one stem degree at a time, one can use different E-based motivic Adams spectral sequences to localize attention to particular infinite periodic families in $\pi^F_{*,*}(\mathbb{S})$.
+One downside to this philosophy is that often these spectral sequences are less computable at the onset, and some amount of genuine work must be put into computing the $\mathrm{E}_1$-page.
 These spectral sequences take the form